apeskinian/apeskinian/README.md

 1. Working toward a Diploma in Full Stack Software Devlopment with Code Institute
 2. Learning React with Udemy
 3. Learning Japanese
+4. Training to ride London to Brighton in June 2025

 ## I like...
 1. Watches